status-im/specs/docs/raw/push-notification-server.md

 }
 ```

-[//]: (We can ratched and use a partitioned topic here)
+The message MUST be wrapped in a [`ApplicationMetadataMessage`](../stable/6-payloads.6#payload-wrapper) with type set to `PUSH_NOTIFICATION_REGISTRATION_RESPONSE`.

-A client SHOULD listen for a response sent on their [partitioned topic][./10-waku-usage.md#partitioned-topic].
+A client SHOULD listen for a response sent on the [partitioned topic][./10-waku-usage.md#partitioned-topic]
+that the key used to register.

 If `success` is `true` the client has registered successfully.